The definitive Discography & Collection of recordings from choirs of Gentlemen & Boys singing

 For a country so dedicated

-to heritage, this is one part which has been almost completely ignored - never having been catalogued, preserved
+to heritage, this is one part which had been almost ignored; never having been catalogued, preserved or gathered

-Eventually, the Collection will be left to a musical
+In the fullness of time, this will be left to an educational or musical establishment.

 the top and bottom of most pages on the website you can listen to a complete historic recording, accompanied by a contemporary